-Seven years ago, my passion for baking and cooking presented me with a choice.
+Nine years ago, my passion for baking and cooking presented me with a choice.
 At the time I was working as a family support practitioner, managing a caseload and delivering parenting courses.

 I started to work my one day off, at a local cafe.
 It was always a dream of mine and if I’m honest it was helping me to de stress from my work role.
 Of course I was hooked and just loved bringing my home learned foodie skills to life.
 After being there a couple of months I was asked to join the team more permanently.
 I weighed up what I should do and what I really wanted to do.
 It was a weighty decision to make because I had spent a lot of time and effort completing my Open University degree in order to become a family support practitioner.
 Now the decision seems so simple!
 I wasn’t happy or entirely comfortable in my role.

 So the choice was made after supportive converstions with family and friends.
 I left my career and I followed my dream of cooking for others.

 I became a cook and baker and worked at the cafe making quiches, soups, fresh sandwich fillings, afternoon teas, cakes, scones and all that comes with it.

 It was a brave leap for me, but the happiness it brought to me every day made me realise I was on a path that was my dream.
 And the wonderful team I worked with were, and still are, fabulous supporters.
 Being offered that opportunity literally changed my life.